 Will there be any additional financial incentives for participating in preventive or wellness activities?

-Does the HRA funding apply to both medical plans?
+Does the Incentive funding apply to all medical plans?

 When will my Tulane benefits be terminated?

 All Tulane benefits will be terminated at midnight on the last day of the month in which separation of employment occurs or the employee is no longer benefits eligible.
 In addition, all benefits will terminate at midnight on the last day of the month that a dependent(s) attains the age of 26.

 How can I continue my Medical, Dental, Vision, and Healthcare Flexible Spending Account benefits?

 If you are currently enrolled in any of the above referenced plans, you will have the option to continue benefits under the Consolidated Omnibus Budget Reconciliation Act (COBRA) for 18 months (dependents may be able to continue for 36 months) with the exception of the Healthcare Flexible Spending Account, which can be continued through the end of the current calendar year.
 There is no tax benefit to continue on this account.
 However, if you have a large balance or have not incurred expenses, continuing your FSA may be beneficial or you will forfeit funds.